sanctum-black/blog/data-analysis/what-is-dax-and-why-is-it-useful/what-is-dax-and-why-is-it-useful.md

 ## 1. Preparing the data
 We'll need to do some preprocessing before we include our datasets in our Power BI data model.
 This is a very common practice when using Power BI, since BI is not fit for preprocessing; it shines when we already have somewhat of a clean, structured and aggregated data, preferably consisting of one table per dimension (*for those unfamiliar with data modeling, the most popular way to model data from a relational standpoint is called [star schema](https://learn.microsoft.com/en-us/power-bi/guidance/star-schema)*).
 However, we can still do some cleaning in [Power Query M](https://learn.microsoft.com/en-us/powerquery-m/), although that's not the focus for this segment, so we'll not mention it in detail.

 For the data preprocessing step we'll use a simple Jupyter Notebook with Python.
 The complete notebook can be found [here]().
-For those only interested in the DAX part f this segment, the preprocessed datasets can be found here]().
+For those only interested in the DAX part f this segment, the preprocessed datasets can be found [here](https://github.com/ajourneythroughdatascience/blog/tree/master/data-analysis/what-is-dax-and-why-is-it-useful/src/outputs).

 We'll start by importing some modules and setting up some parameters for Pandas: